egordm/boosters/docs/rfcs/0014-python-bindings.md

 @dataclass
 class Dataset:
-    """Training dataset with features, labels, and optional metadata."""
+    """Training dataset with features, labels, and optional metadata.

+    Dataset is a pure Python dataclass that holds references to numpy arrays.
+    When passed to model.fit(), arrays are converted to zero-copy Rust views (if C/F-contiguous float32) or copied once (if conversion needed).
+    """

     features: NDArray[np.floating] | pd.DataFrame
     labels: NDArray[np.floating] | None = None